Making It Stick – Healthcare CRM Adoption

-Create a User Advisory Board
+1. Create a User Advisory Board

-Be Mindful Regarding Your CRM Selection
+Be Mindful Regarding Your Healthcare CRM Selection

 - Alignment.
 One of the most important considerations is to align your new CRM with your sales culture.
 For example, if your goal is to motivate your sales team to spend time developing relationships with prospects and referral sources, the CRM should have the ability to measure and reward for that behavior.
-If your sales culture is more task, activity, and conversion ratio driven, select a CRM that provides that data in real time.
-Your CRM will not stick if your sales culture and training says one thing, and your CRM measures something else.
+If your sales culture is more task, activity, and conversion ratio-driven, select a CRM that provides that data in real time.
+Your CRM won’t stick if your sales culture and training says one thing, and your CRM measures something else.
 Your sales team will always behave according to the structure of the CRM rather than the culture and training.

-Selecting the CRM Isn’t Enough
+Selecting the Healthcare CRM Isn’t Enough

 Once you’ve made your selection, you need to prepare your team for implementation.
 Here’s what to do.